EnzoSeason/study-notes/design-pattern/SOLID.md

 A class or module should have a single responsibility.

+For example, the Address info of an user can be saved in the Address class.

 > A module can be composed by one or more than one classes.

 There are some simple metrics for SRP.